 The estate agent has sent us the confirmation of our purchase of a new build flat in Gants Hill.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build conveyancing.

 Here is a sample of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Gants Hill

 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?

-Due to the guidance of my in-laws I had a survey completed on a house in Gants Hill before appointing lawyers.
-I have been informed that there is a flying freehold overhang to the house.
-Our surveyor advised that some mortgage companies tend refuse to give a mortgage on this type of home.
+Due to the advice of my in-laws I had a survey completed on a property in Gants Hill ahead of instructing lawyers.
+I have been told that there is a flying freehold element to the house.
+Our surveyor advised that some banks tend refuse to grant a loan on such a home.

 It depends who your proposed lender is.
-Lloyds has different instructions from Nationwide.
-Should you wish to telephone us we can look into this further via the appropriate lender.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Gants Hill.
-Conveyancing will be smoother if you use a solicitor in Gants Hill especially if they are acquainted with such properties in Gants Hill.
+Santander has different requirements for example to Birmingham Midshires.
+Should you wish to call us we can check with the relevant mortgage company.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Gants Hill.
+Conveyancing may be slightly more expensive based on your lender's requirements.